keenlabs/keen-gem/README.md

     KEEN_API_KEY=your-api-key

-Here's are some examples of querying with the Ruby gem.
+Here's are some examples of querying with keen-gem.
 Let's assume you've added some events to the "purchases" collection.

 ```ruby
 Keen.count("purchases") # => 100